kadena-io/pact/docs/pact-reference.rst

 Data Types
 ~~~~~~~~~~

-Pact is not a explicitly-typed language, but does use fixed type
+Pact code can be explicitly typed, and is always strongly-typed under
-representations "under the hood" and does no coercion of types, so is
+the hood as the native functions perform strict typechecking as
-strongly-typed nonetheless.
-Authors can employ functions like
+indicated in their documented type signatures. language, but does use
-`is-string <#is-string>`__, `is-decimal <#is-decimal>`__ to enforce type
+fixed type representations "under the hood" and does no coercion of
-safety.
+types, so is strongly-typed nonetheless.

 Pact's supported types are: